-I hereby give permission for my son/da aughter,
+I hereby give permission for my y son/daughter,

 (Student's Name)

 a member of the Team/Club,

-(Activi
+, (Activity)

-to ride home with the following respo nsible adults after an away activity:
+to ride home with the followin g responsible adults after an away activity

 Adult's Name Relationship to

-Student/Athlete
+Student/Athlete ·

-I understand that the above named ac

-supervision and transportation of my
+med adult(s) will be responsible for the of my son/daughter once the advisor has

-released them after the contest/event 0
+released them after the contes t/event.
+I agree that the advisor and the

-school district should not be held acco untable when students utilize
+school district should not be he eld accountable when students utilize

-alternative means of transportation.
+alternative means of transport ation.

 Parent Signature Date

 Supervisor/AD Date

-Advisor/Coach Date
+Advisor/Coach Data

-REQUIRED NYS SCHOOL HEALTH EXAMINATION FORM TO BE COMPLETED IN ENTIRETY BY PRIVATE HEALTH CARE PROVIDER OR SCHOOL MEDICAL DIRECTOR Note: NYSED requires a physical exam for new entrants and students in Grades Pre-K or K, 1, 3, 5, 7, 9 & 11; annually for
+REQUIRED NYS SCHOOL HEALTH EXAMINATION FORM TO BE COMPLETED IN ENTIRETY BY PRIVATE HEALTH CARE PROVIDER OR SCHOOL MEDICAL DIRECTOR

+Note: NYSED requires a physical exam for new entrants and students in Grades Pre-K or K, 1, 3, 5, 7, 9 & 11; annually for interscholastic sports; and working papers as needed; or as required by the Committee on Special Education (CSE) or Committee on Pre-School Special education (CPSE).